zchee/kubernetes-docs/docs/admin/kubeadm_config_print_join-defaults.md

 ### Options

 ```
       --component-configs strings   A comma-separated list for component config API objects to print the default values for.
-Available values: [KubeletConfiguration KubeProxyConfiguration].
+Available values: [KubeProxyConfiguration KubeletConfiguration].
 If this flag is not set, no component configs will be printed.
   -h, --help                        help for join-defaults
 ```